apburnes/test-jekyll-site/_pages/collections.md

 datafile: collections
 ---

-This is an example for list data file contents
+This is an example for list data file contents update